timjones1/timjones1/README.md

 🤔 I’m currently thinking about:

-  - How to deploy ML models into production with a little help from the folks at Fullstackdeeplearning.com
+  - How to deploy ML models into production with a little help from the folks at [Full Stack Deep Learning](www.fullstackdeeplearning.com)

 🌱 In my free time I love: